OxideGlassGroupAAU/StatMechGlass/README.md

 When building the enthalpy database, use smg.smg_binary_par:

-  1. Place data in the Data/"Former" directory, where "Former" corresponds to the network forming specie of the glass.
+  1. Place data in the Data/"Former" directory, where "Former" corresponds to the network forming species of the glass.
 Currently supported formers:
           "SiO2", "B2O3", "P2O5"
       The data file should be named appropriately such as "Na.csv" or "K.csv"
       Refer to Section 4 for data file layout.